dvhull/RepKeeper/_pages/privacypolicy.md

 # Privacy Policy
 Thank you for using RepKeeper.
 We are committed to protecting your personal information and your right to privacy.

-When you visit our website (the " **Website**"), use our mobile application (the "**App**", "**RepKeeper**") and more genereally, user any of our services (the "**Services**", which include the Website and App), we appreciate that you are trusting us with your personal infromation.
-We store out own workout information in RepKeeper, just as you do.
+When you visit our website (the " **Website**"), use our mobile application (the "**App**", "**RepKeeper**") and more generally, user any of our services (the "**Services**", which include the Website and App), we appreciate that you are trusting us with your personal information.
+We store our own workout information in RepKeeper, just as you do.

 This document outlines our stance on privacy for RepKeeper.
-We encoutage you to read this document carefully.
+We encourage you to read this document carefully.

-**If there are any conditions that you do not agree with, please discountinue use of the Services.**
+**If there are any conditions that you do not agree with, please discontinue use of the Services.**

 <br>